 Freezing temperatures can cause air to contract, resulting in low tire pressure.
 If you added more air to your tires during the winter to combat this, warmer spring temperatures might cause that air to expand and increase your tire pressure past manufacturer’s specifications.
 When warmer temperatures are approaching, make sure your tire pressure is on the lower end of your tires’ recommended range.
 Once the days are warmer, check your tire pressure again and add air if needed.

 Even if you’re cautious, accidents can still happen.
 Make sure your emergency road kit is ready, including your spare tire, warning triangles or flares, jumper cables, flashlights and extra batteries, a rain poncho and anything else that might come in handy.
-And, in the event of a serious collision, contact Schaefer Autobody and let our experienced technicians get you back on the road as quickly and safely as possible.
+And, in the event of a serious collision, contact your local auto body shop or Schaefer Autobody and let our experienced technicians get you back on the road as quickly and safely as possible.